MatthewCech/The-Portfolio/README.md

 	- As an example, this demo site has `http://*theportfolio.pw*` in that field

 In the crypto tab, if the certificate says "active" and if in the overview tab it says "Status: Active" then you're good to go for HTTPS.
 Try navigating to your page now!
 It should say "secure" to the left of the URL.

+You're done!
+Good work!

+### Afterthoughts

+You'll need to update information in the template that's in this repo.
+I'd recommend a text editor that does color syntax highlighting for HTML - I personally use Sublime Text, but other common ones are Notepad++, and as of writing, atom is all the rage.
+Most IDEs tend to have HTML support as well.

+If you're like me and don't use an IDE for this, rather, just a text editor, you will probably need a convenient local webserver.
+I use something called mongoose: There's a free version of it available for download at https://cesanta.com/binary.html - just plop it in your directory, and double-click to start it!